aqibrehmanpirzada/job_automation_linkedln/README.md

 Thank you for being part of this journey, and remember that together, we can make a real difference in the lives of job seekers worldwide.

 With heartfelt appreciation, <br>
-**Sai Vignesh Golla**

 <br>
 <br>

-## 🗓️ Major Updates History:
-### Nov 28, 2024
-- Patched to work for latest changes in Linkedin.
-- Users can now select to follow or not follow companies when submitting application.
-- Frameworks for future AI Developments have been added.
-- AI can now be used to extract skills from job description.

-### Oct 16, 2024
-- Framework for OpenAI API and Local LLMs
-- Framework for RAG

-### Sep 09, 2024
-- Smarter Auto-fill for salaries and notice periods
-- Robust Search location filter, will work in window mode (No need for full screen)
-- Better logic for Select and Radio type questions
-- Proper functioning of Decline to answer questions in Equal Employment opportunity questions
-- Checkbox questions select fail bug fixed
-- Annotations are clearer in instructions for setup

-### Sep 07, 2024
-- Annotations for developers
-- Robust input validations
-- Restructured config file
-- Fixed pagination bug

-### Aug 21, 2024
-- Performance improvements (skip clicking on applied jobs and blacklisted companies)
-- Stop when easy apply application limit is reached
-- Added ability to discard from pause at submission dialogue box
-- Added support for address input
-- Bug fixed radio questions, added support for physical disability questions
-- Added framework for future config file updates

-### June 19, 2024
-- Major Bug fixes (Text Area type questions)
-- Made uploading default resume as not required

-### May 15, 2024
-- Added functionality for textarea type questions `summary`, `cover_letter`(Summary, Cover letter); checkbox type questions (acknowledgements)
-- Added feature to skip irrelevant jobs based on `bad_words`
-- Improved performance for answering questions
-- Logic change for masters students skipping
-- Change variable names `blacklist_exceptions` -> `about_company_good_words` and `blacklist_words` -> `about_company_bad_words`
-- Added session summary for logs
-- Added option to turn off "Pause before Submit" until next run

-### May 05, 2024
-- For questions similar to "What is your current location?", City posted in Job description will be posted as the answer if `current_city` is left empty in the configuration
-- Added option to over write previously saved answers for a question `overwrite_previous_answers`
-- Tool will now save previous answer of a question
-- Tool will now collect all available options for a Radio type or Select type question
-- Major update in answering logic for Easy Apply Application questions
-- Added Safe mode option for quick stable launches `safe_mode`

-### May 04, 2024
-- Added option to fill in "City, state, or zip code" search box `search_location`
-- Bug fixes in answering City or location question

 [back to index](#-content)